stefanjudis/pwt-workshop/lessons/01-tooling/01-getting-started.md

 # Get started with `@playwright/test` (`PWT`)
-> Get up and running with a new Playwright Test project
+> Get up and running with a new Playwright Test project.

 Playwright started as an automation library used for web scraping and browser automation similar to Puppeteer.
 But it quickly evolved to a full test runner and framework that's built to scale.